Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 <!-- The authors claim that interstitial localisation effect is caused by "unbounded" -->
 <!-- states that has eigen-energies higher than the global potential maximum.  -->

-This behaviour can, alternatively, be easily understood via energy component analysis of the Kohn-Sham eigen-energy using atomic basis (i.e., of linear combination of atomic orbitals method).
+However, I found this behaviour is actually a manifestation of the multicentred bonding theory where the interstitial orbitals are considered bonding orbitals formed by surrounding atoms' atomic orbtials.
+Hence can be easily understood via energy component analysis of the Kohn-Sham eigen-energy using atomic basis (i.e., of linear combination of atomic orbitals method).

 Let us start by considering a di-atomic system where each atom has a s-orbital and the bonding state is formed by the in-phase combination of these s-orbitals.